All Episodes

 It's so stupid.

-It's so out of touch for the Messiah to tell people to get their tires inflated, so that we don't have to drill for oil.
+It's so out of touch for the Messiah to tell people to get their tires inflated so that we don't have to drill for oil.

 In Springfield, Missouri, Obama dropped the race card yesterday.

-You know, he oh, he's not patriotic enough.
+You know, he's not patriotic enough.

 He's got a funny name.

-He, you know, he doesn't look like all those other presidents on those dollar bills, you know.
+You know, he doesn't look like all those other presidents on those dollar bills, you know.

 He's risky.